Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

 \end{defn} We have that $\mathcal F$ is the pullback of $\FFlie$ under the embedding $\mathbb T_{Giv}\hookrightarrow Z_{\Lie}$ from \cite{rietsch}.
 The construction of the embedding is technical and we will not recall it here.
 We just note that it is a bijection on positive parts, $\mathbb T_{Giv}(\R_{>0})\cong Z_{\Lie}(\R_{>0})$, and that the decomposition into the $2n$ summands as in \eqref{e:FFlie} is as follows.

-\begin{defn} For every diagonal vertex $v_{r,n-r+1}$ there are two distinguished paths from the $0$-vertex to $v_{r,n-r+1}$.
-Namely the path using only vertical arrows $a_{ij}$, and the one using only horizontal arrows $a'_{ij}$.
-Let $\mathcal F_k$ be the sum of the arrow labels from the vertical path to $v_{k,n-k+1}$ and $\mathcal F'_k$ the sum of the arrow labels from the horizontal path to $v_{n-k+1,k}$.
+\begin{defn} For every diagonal vertex there are two distinguished paths to it from the $0$-vertex, one using only vertical arrows $a_{ij}$, and one using only horizontal arrows $a'_{ij}$.
+Let $\mathcal F_k$ be the arrow label sum for the vertical path to $v_{k,n-k+1}$ and $\mathcal F'_k$ the arrow label sum from the horizontal path to $v_{n-k+1,k}$.
 We have